 A major part of deciding where to stay in Munich is understanding the layout of the city.
 You naturally want to be close to the city’s sights, restaurants, and beer gardens, but that often comes at a price.
 Ideally, you want somewhere in the city’s Old Town, but the nearby neighborhood of Ludwigsvorstadt is another common choice for more reasonably priced accommodation.

 To treat yourself during your stay in Munich, choose the incredible Bayerischer Hof as your base.
 This superb five-star hotel is situated inside a historic building, while still providing guests every modern convenience, including 5 restaurants, 6 bars, and a rooftop pool and spa.

 For a comfortable stay that’s still reasonably priced, look no further than the Mercure München City Center.
 Ideally located between the city center and the main train station, the rooms in this four-star hotel have a modern design with Bavarian influences.

 Munich isn’t a city that’s known for being budget-friendly, but a great cheap option is the Euro Youth Hostel Munich.
 This hostel has clean and spacious dorms and private rooms, and is located in a convenient yet quiet part of the city.
 For other hostel recommendations, take a look at our guide to the best hostels in Munich.

 For more accommodation options in Munich check out Booking.com.
 The company continuously offers the best rates and its custom service is on point.

 The Perfect 3-Day Munich Itinerary

 With 72 hours in Munich, you have the opportunity to visit this wonderful city as either a special long weekend getaway or as a stop on a greater trip through Western Europe.
-Regardless of which you choose, you’ll want an itinerary to show you around.
+Regardless of which you choose, you’ll want a Munich itinerary to show you around.
 The guide should not only take you to the city’s most obvious attractions, it should take you to different parts of the city and expose you to the many different sides of Munich.